 Tips for Your Stay in Hanoi

-- So, get a sim at the airport itself.
-We got Vinaphone and were quite happy with the service.
+2. Get a SIM at the airport itself: We got Vinaphone and were quite happy with the service.

-- Have the address of your accommodation saved in the Vietnamese language so you can show it to people around in order to find the property.
+3. Have the address of your accommodation saved in the Vietnamese language so you can show it to people around you in order to find the property.

-- Remember, you’re not safe from bikes when on the sidewalk.
-I have had a bike run over my toes near the train street.
+6. Remember, you’re not safe from bikes when on the sidewalk.
+I have had a bike run over my toes near the train steet.
 People in Hanoi are super casual about such stuff.

-- Most people in Hanoi do not speak English.
-We used Google translate to help us along the way.
+7. Most people in Hanoi do not speak English.
+We used Google Translate to help us along the way.

-- Hanoi is very cheap, especially if you eat on the street.
-Even our Airbnb cost us next to nothing for a decently sized house.
-We were amazed at how little we spent here.
+8. Hanoi is very cheap, especially if you eat on the street.
+Even our Airbnb cost us next to nothing for a decent-sized house.
+We were amazed at how little money we spent here.
 That said, all transactions happen in cash, so carry more cash than you think you would need.
 You don’t want to be stuck without it at any moment in a country where you don’t understand the language.